-The City of Sanford budget conforms to Generally Accepted Accounting Principles as applicable to local governments.
 The accounts of the City are organized and operated on the basis of funds.
 A fund is an independent fiscal and accounting entity with a self-balancing set of accounts which comprise its assets, liabilities, fund balances, revenues and expenditures.
 The City prepares its budget on a fund accounting basis, which segregates funds according to their intended purpose and it is used to aid management in demonstrating compliance with financial related legal and contractual provisions.
 The City maintains the minimum number of funds consistent with legal and managerial requirements.
-The Funds that are not budgeted for but are included in the City's ACFR are indicted in each Fund description.
+The Funds that are not budgeted for but are included in the City's ACFR are indicated in each Fund description.
 The City reports the following funds in its annual budget.